inahga/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 After receiving the response to its `CollectionReq`, the Collector makes a request `GET /tasks/{task-id}/collection_jobs/{collection-job-id}` to check on the status of the collect job and eventually obtain the result.
-If the collection job is not finished yet, the Leader MAY wait for the collection job to finish.
+If the collection job is not finished yet, the Leader MAY wait to respond until the job is complete.
 Otherwise, the Leader responds with HTTP status 202 Accepted.
 The response SHOULD include a Retry-After header field to suggest a polling interval to the Collector.

 Asynchronously from any request from the Collector, the Leader attempts to run the collection job.
 It first checks whether it can construct a batch for the